-- Phase Eight: In the final phase, the therapist and client discuss the progress that has been made so far and discuss further treatment (EMDR Institute, 2017).
+- Phase Eight: In the final phase, the therapist and the client discuss the progress that has been made so far and discuss further treatment (EMDR Institute, 2017).

 This therapy has shown to be incredibly effective for people struggling with the symptoms of PTSD, including sexual assault survivors, combat veterans, and witnesses of extreme violence.
 Studies have found that EMDR therapy alleviates or eliminates symptoms for anywhere between 77% and 100% of PTSD victims, with better rates of success for single-trauma victims than multiple-trauma victims (EMDR Institute, 2017).

 This therapy, among other effective treatments for PTSD, can help a trauma survivor get back to his or her old self, or perhaps even to a new and improved version of his or her old self.

 What Is Post Traumatic Growth (PTG)?

 The idea of Post Traumatic Growth, or PTG, is a popular one – that survivors of traumatic events cannot only heal from their trauma, but may actually grow into a stronger, more driven, and more resilient person because of their trauma.

 According to the Posttraumatic Growth Research Group at the University of North Carolina at Charlotte, PTG can be understood as positive change resulting from an individual’s struggle with a major life crisis or traumatic event (2014).